muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Melody let out a sigh and didn't finish her sentence.

-Amanda has returned to checking Melody's body again and I sat there awackwardly waiting for the next round to begin.
+Amanda has returned to checking Melody's body again and I sat there awkwardly waiting for the next round to begin.